 - What experience and qualifications do they/their staff have?

-- Do they offer the free early education places?
+- Do they offer the funded early education places?

 - What sort of things will your child be doing while in their care?